 The most popular and most cost effective way to reach La Paz and eventually death road.

 This offers the quickest way to reach La Paz but it this does come at a costly price.

 Incredible!
 My heart was pounding the whole time but wow that feeling during it was something else!
 So much fun but also very safe.Tony - Florida, USA

 I was on the hunt for an adrenaline filled experience and i got one! a must-do when in Bolivia in my opinion, something I’m not going to forget for a long time between the beautiful scenery and the nerve wrecking moments!Jhon - Manchester, England

 I had so much fun riding Yungas Road!
 I was a little nervous and my heart was racing the whole time, but the guide did a great job making everyone feel safe.Steven - Sydney, Australia

 I had the best time ever on Death Road.
 The views from the heights are amazing and it is such an adrenaline rush.
 Can’t recommend it enough!Salwua - Tel Aviv, Israel

 Before coming to Bolivia I hadn’t planned on doing the death road cycling tour but I’m glad I did!
-The experience was great and the views (as long as you don’t get too close to the edge (; 10/10, would definitely recommend for anyone visiting Bolivia!Derek - California, USA
+The experience was great and the views (as long as you don’t get too close to the edge (; 10/10, would definitely recommend for anyone visiting Bolivia!Claire - California, USA